palchrb/inreach_mediarelay/README.md

 # inreach_mediarelay

 Scripts to relay media files (video/media) received on Garmin messenger installed on waydroid &amp; raspberry pi.
 You need to install and run garmin messenger on the pi, and log in with your own account or create a relay account with a valid phone number.

+PLEASE NOTE: still quite early days of testing this, so its not tested throught and through!
+Use it if you think its fun and useful, but i expect to have to tweak this more going forward.
+Also, it does not (yet) address how to ensure that waydroid and the messenger app runs safely and consistently in the background so I am looking into that.

 Initially made this to bridge media sent via inreach messenger plus to my matrix chats - so that is the initial focus of my watcher script (matrix folder).
 Also planning to create a more standard messenger app to email version of the watcher script.